Locust0/AVI/ForgeEncounters.md

 ![Output sample](https://github.com/Polaros/AVI/raw/master/images/SabateurEncounter.png)

-The main boss (the Forge Sabateur) inhabits the red center of each position.
-That boss's protection initially inhabit the green outer ring until their numbers are thined.
+The main boss (the Forge Saboteur) inhabits the red center of each position.
+That boss's protection initially inhabits the green outer ring until their numbers are thinned.
 They retreat to the yellow ring, and if further pressed, the red center.

 When the boss's health is significantly damaged or his protection is significantly picked off, they will all retreat to the next formation and the boss's protection will take their places back at the outer ring.
 The same process will then repeat until the final formation.